 Feedback is your audiences response; it enables you to evaluate the effectiveness of your message.
 If your audience doesnt understand what you mean, you can tell by the response and then refine the message accordingly.

 Giving your audience a chance to provide feedback is crucial for maintaining an open communication climate.
 The manager must create an environment that encourages feedback.
-For example after explaining the job to the subordinated he must ask them whether they have understood it or not.
-He should ask questions like Do you understand?, Do you have any doubts? etc. At the same time he must allow his subordinated to express their views also.
+For example after explaining the job to the subordinated he/she must ask them whether they have understood it or not.
+The manager should ask questions like Do you understand?, Do you have any doubts? etc. At the same time he must allow his subordinated to express their views also.

 Feedback is essential in communication so as to know whether the recipient has understood the message in the same terms as intended by the sender and whether he agrees to that message or not.